Unboxed-Software/solana-course/content/pda.md

 If we wanted to associate multiple PDA accounts with a user, we would use one or more additional seeds to create and identify accounts.
 For example, in a note-taking app there may be one account per note where each PDA is derived with the user’s public key and the note’s title.

 In addition to providing a deterministic way to derive a unique address for an account, PDAs also allow programs to sign for a instruction without a private key.
-We will go over signing with a PDA more in depth next lesson where we discuss Cross Program Invocations (CPIs).
+We will go over signing with a PDA more in depth a later lesson where we discuss Cross Program Invocations (CPIs).
 For now, we will focus on storing and locating data using PDAs.

 ## Store and locate data with PDAs